7shi/dante-la-el/Inferno/MT/compare-en.md

 And a she-wolf, who with all cravings
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">49</td><td>
-And a she-wolf, which in all desires
+And a she-wolf, who, with all desires,
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">49</td><td>
 And a she-wolf, which in all desires
 </td></tr>
 <tr><td>Bard-1</td><td align="right">49</td><td>
-And one wolf, that was laden with all cravings,
+And a she-wolf, that with all desires
 </td></tr>
 <tr><td>Bard-2</td><td align="right">49</td><td>
-And a she-wolf, who seemed to be loaded
+And a she-wolf, who of all desires
 </td></tr>
 <tr><td>DeepL</td><td align="right">49</td><td>
 And a she-wolf, who of all lusts